Reignofel/Bamazon/README.md

 Bamazon Store App

-This App will allow all customers, as well as registered managers and executives, to access product data, make purchases, check stock, and inventory.
+This App will allow all customers to access product data, make purchases, check stock, and inventory.

 Customer